Latest posts

 How to use an Xbox 360 controller with OS X El Capitan

-Introduction In order to use an Xbox 360 controller with OS X El Capitan you will need to install a driver for it.
+In order to use an Xbox 360 controller with OS X El Capitan you will need to install a driver for it.
+This is an update to my article on using an Xbox 360 controller with Yosemite.

 MacBook Rebuild

-Introduction I’ve decided to wipe my MacBook and reinstall everything!
+I’ve decided to wipe my MacBook and reinstall everything!
 The current installation has been hanging around for the last few years and has even migrated between hardware with Time Machine.
+Things are starting to feel a little slow, I’ve installed lots of things in the past which I don’t want any more, and I just want a fresh start.
+I’ve backed it up with Time Machine just in case and I’m ready to get started.

 Pretty git logs with `git lg`